-Students accepted at the college should complete the Free Application for Federal Student Aid (FAFSA) for consideration and review.
+Students accepted at the college and wanting to be considered for financial aid eligibility, including all scholarships, grants and loans, must complete the Free Application for Federal Student Aid (FAFSA).

-Individuals interested in receiving financial aid at the college should complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 The FAFSA must be completed each year, following January 1st.
 Complex federal regulations, forms and procedures necessitate allowing time for all forms to be processed.
-The FAFSA should be completed prior to the academic semester for which financial aid is requested to ensure that the student is considered for the maximum amount of assistance.
-Deadlines apply, please check the TCL website, www.tcl.edu, for current semester deadlines and ensure you have submitted your information/request in a timely manner.
+The FAFSA should be completed prior to the academic semester for which financial aid is requested to ensure that the student is considered for the maximum amount of assistance available.
+Deadlines apply, please check the TCL website, www.tcl.edu, for current semester deadlines and to ensure you have submitted your information/request in a timely manner.